ashoknc16/seo-portfolio/case-studies/local-service/README.md

 Balanced long-form and targeted-topic articles to improve competitiveness

 3. Strategic Link Building
-Leveraged a vetted inventory of 50,000+ niche-relevant domains Focused on backlinks from DA 40–50+ sites to strengthen authority Built links from both Edu-Tech and high-authority industry publications
+Leveraged a vetted inventory niche-relevant domains Focused on backlinks from DA 40–50+ sites to strengthen authority Built links from both Edu-Tech and high-authority industry publications